lucidrains/blackbox-gradient-sensing/README.md

 Note: This paper is from 2022, and PPO is now being used for sim2real for humanoid robots (contradicting the author).
 However, this is the only work that I know of that successfully deployed a policy trained with ES, so worth putting out there, even if it is not quite there yet.

-Will also incorporate the latent population variant successfully used in [EPO](https://github.com/lucidrains/evolutionary-policy-optimization).
+Will also incorporate the latent population variant used in [EPO](https://github.com/lucidrains/evolutionary-policy-optimization).
 Of all the things going on in evolutionary field, I believe crossover may be one of the most important.
+This may be the ultimate [bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).

 ## Install